isyedrayan1/isyedrayan1/README.md

 # 💫 About Me:
- I'm currently working AlgoAI<br>Having my cup of cake
+ I'm currently working on AlgoAI<br>Having my cup of cake

 ## 🌐 Socials: